aslavinska/smkingdom/README.md

 - **Navigation**
     - Featuring at the top of the main page, the name of the online shop Silver Moon Kingdom.
     - The other navigation links are: All Products, Pins & Stickers and Prints, Login/Logout and Register options.
+        - When logged as admin also see Product Management drop down and Artist Managemenet drop down.
+        - When logged in as user see My Profile drop down option.
     - The navigation is in a font visible and readable for a user and color that contrasts with the background.
     - The navigation clearly tells to the user the name of the website, and makes the different sections of information easy to find.
     - Search bar is available on the top of the page